migekun/product-information/README.md

 ##### From Eclipse (Spring Tool Suite)

-Import as Existing Maven Project and run it as Spring Boot App.
+Import as Existing Maven Project and run it as Spring Boot App.</br>
-Run application.
+Run application.</br>
 Browser URL: http://localhost:8080/

 ##### From Terminal